Holidey History, Family Crest & Coats of Arms

 Early Notables of the Holidey family (pre 1700)

-in Dumfries, founder member of a minstrels' guild, now known as the Worshipful Company of Musicians...
-Another 127 words (9 lines of text) are included under the topic Early Holidey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Holidey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holidey family to Ireland